numandev1/react-native-keys/README.md

 # react-native-keys

+we are using [JSI](https://reactnative.dev/architecture/glossary#javascript-interfaces-jsi) for fast performance and [JNI](https://reactnative.dev/architecture/glossary#java-native-interface-jni) + encryption keys in c++ compiled file

 Manage local **secure** and **unsecure** enviroment through react-native-keys supporting iOS and Android

 **secure:** Secure enviroment use JNI to secure keys which we cannot easily decompile or hack